Transfer Vehicle from Name of Deceased

 - The Certificate of Title, the Title must be assigned to the new owner by the Executor or the Administrator of the estate.
 If the vehicle is registered in Connecticut but does not require a Certificate of Title, a Supplemental Assignment Of Ownership (form Q-1) completed by the Administrator or Executor of the estate to the purchaser will be required as well as a copy of the most recent registration certificate.

-- A certified copy of the Probate Court Appointment or authority to dispose of the vehicle.
+- An original certified document of the Probate Court Appointment or authority to dispose of the vehicle.
 A certified copy of the probate document naming the Administrator or Executor of the estate will be needed by the purchaser at the time the vehicle is being registered.

 In those cases where the estate of the decedent falls within certain monetary limits, the court may authorize the transfer of the decedentís vehicle by issuing a Transfer of Personal Property without Probate Proceedings (form PC-264 or PC-264S).